aospapp/aosp/external/python/cpython3/Doc/library/zipfile.rst

 .. attribute:: ZipFile.comment

-   The comment text associated with the ZIP file.
-If assigning a comment to a :class:`ZipFile` instance created with mode ``'w'``, ``'x'`` or ``'a'``, this should be a string no longer than 65535 bytes.
-Comments longer than this will be truncated in the written archive when :meth:`close` is called.
+   The comment associated with the ZIP file as a :class:`bytes` object.
+   If assigning a comment to a
+   :class:`ZipFile` instance created with mode ``'w'``, ``'x'`` or ``'a'``, it should be no longer than 65535 bytes.
+Comments longer than this will be truncated.

 .. _pyzipfile-objects: